gustavoverneck/MouseCam/README.md

 # MouseCam
-A Python app to control mouse using webcam via OpenCV and mediapipe.
+A Python app to control mouse using webcam via OpenCV, mediapipe and pyautogui.